gowebly/.github/profile/README.md

 - [gowebly][gowebly_url]: A next-generation CLI tool for building amazing web apps in Go using htmx & hyperscript
-- [helpers][gowebly_helpers_url]: A most useful helpers for build the best Go web applications with the `gowebly` CLI.
+- [helpers][gowebly_helpers_url]: A most useful helpers for build the best Go web applications with the `gowebly` CLI

 <!-- Links -->